-We need to block and slow down the beer pour and that is why a spoon is necessary.
+You have to block and slow down the beer pour, which is why a spoon is necessary.
 By flipping any spoon over and pouring the beer over the back of it, the flow is interrupted and distributed.
 This gentle pouring method allows the two liquids to remain separate as they come together in the glass.

 More Layered Beer Drinks

-If you really want to take your layered beer experience to the next level, I highly recommend checking out The Perfect Black and Tan.
-This website is dedicated to layering beer and has an impressive number of beer combinations that can be layered.
-They even have a section filled with triple-layered beers, which are quite impressive.
+If you really want to take your layered beer experience to the next level, The Perfect Black and Tan website is dedicated to layering beer and has an impressive number of beer combinations that can be layered.
+They even have a section filled with triple-layered beers.

-The other thing I really like about The Perfect Black and Tan is that they have developed a 'beer layering tool.'
+The Perfect Black and Tan has also developed a "beer layering tool."
 This device looks like the drain stopper for your kitchen sink and makes pouring beer even easier than the bartender's spoon trick.
 If you love layered beer, it is worth the investment.